PeterLuschny/Calendars.jl/README.md

 ### Range

 The range of validity of the calendars is limited to the range from JD-0001-01-01 to CE-9999-12-31.
-This choice is by convention, but has practical advantages: the four-digit year format of the ISO representation can be met (exception is the Hebrew case, which overflows this format); also handling of dates before the beginning of the Julian epoch is avoided in this way.
-This means that no year zero appears in our setup apart from the two dates CE-0000-12-30 and 31 (and their `ID` equivalents), which we include only for the sake of completeness at the beginning of the calendar.
+This choice is by convention but has practical advantages: the four-digit year format of the ISO representation can be met (exception is the Hebrew case, which overflows this format); also, handling dates before the beginning of the Julian epoch is avoided in this way.
+This means that no year zero appears in our setup apart from the two dates CE-0000-12-30 and 31 (and their `ID` equivalents).
+We include them only for the sake of completeness at the beginning of the calendar.

 The first four days of the calendar are